FormidableLabs/nextjs-sanity-fe/README.md

 There is an `.env.sample` committed to the repo which contains the list of env variables for the project.
 The redacted values can be found in 1Password IC Vault.
 The secrets are only needed for specific use case and not needed for just running the NextJS application.

+The following command copies `.env.sample` into a file named `.env`

 ```bash
 cp .env.sample .env
 ```

 ### Scripts

+:bulb: To get a list of scripts available, you can also run `pnpm run` or `yarn run` and it will output a list of available commands.

 - `local` - Runs Sanity Studio, NextJs app and GraphQL codegen watch in parallel.